msvbg/parliament/README.md

 ```

 ## Why not X instead?
-When in doubt, use Lodash.
-But that doesn't stop me from writing this :)
+When in doubt, use Lodash :)

 ## License
 MIT © Martin Svanberg